NOC-MSM/nemo_cookbook/docs/docs/index.md

 ### Learning More...

-To learn more about the NEMO Cookbook, including how to contribute your own recipes, see the [User Guide] and [Contributing] pages.
+To learn more about the NEMO Cookbook, including how to contribute your own recipes, see the [NEMODataTree] user guide and [Contributing] pages.

-[User Guide]: user_guide.md
+[NEMODataTree]: user_guide.md
 [Contributing]: contributing.md